jarvisar/senior-design/README.md

 Search for exoplanets using data from [NASA's Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=PSCompPars)!

-This project is built using [Angular 14](https://angular.io/) and is a Progressive Web App (PWA) that can be installed on your device like a regular app.
-To install, visit the website on a device with a modern browser and look for the "install" button in your browser's menu or address bar.
+This project is built using [Angular 14](https://angular.io/) and is a Progressive Web App (PWA) that can be installed on most devices like a regular app.
+To install, visit the website on a device with a modern browser and look for the "install" button in the browser's menu or address bar.

  All of the required documentation for CS5001/2 can be found on the [main](https://GitHub.com/jarvisar/senior-design) branch.